-- Lift the motorcycle with the front lifting gear.
-(IP p.
-101) - Cover the vehicle with a tarp or similar cover that is permeable to air.
+- Cover the vehicle with a tarp or similar cover that is permeable to air.

 Do not use non-porous materials since they prevent humidity from escaping, thus causing corrosion.

 Avoid running the engine for a short time only.
 Since the engine cannot warm up properly, the water vapor produced during combustion condenses and causes valves and the exhaust system to rust.